MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/docker.md

 ### Deploy and configure Azure Kubernetes Service

-Here is the the documentation [Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal).
+Follow the steps in [Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal](/azure/aks/kubernetes-walkthrough-portal).
 After this your PowerShell or Shell console can use the kubectl command line.

 ### Deploy and configure Azure Container Registry

-Here is the documentation [Quickstart: Create an Azure container registry using the Azure portal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal).
+Follow the steps in [Quickstart: Create an Azure container registry using the Azure portal](/azure/container-registry/container-registry-get-started-portal).
 After this you can push and pull containers from the ACR.

 ### Configure Secrets and Deploy a ReplicaSet